Nodit Blockchain Context MCP server

 npm run build

-Before starting the server, set your Nodit API key:
+Before starting, set your Nodit API key:

 export NODIT_API_KEY=your-api-key